Large Language Models as Students Who Think Aloud: Overly Coherent, Verbose, and Confident: Results

 \subsection{RQ2: Calibration of Step-Level Performance Predictions}

-We evaluated whether the model produced calibrated estimates of a learner's probability of completing the next step correctly using experimental conditions similar to RQ1 (see also Section \ref{sec:methods:rq2}).
+We evaluated whether the model produced calibrated estimates of a learner's probability of completing the next step correctly using experimental conditions similar to those in RQ1 (see also Section \ref{sec:methods:rq2}). \jj{Results are shown in Table~\ref{tab:step_perf} for GPT-4.1 and Table~\ref{tab-wizardlm2_7b}, replicating results for the open-source WizardLM-2 model.}

-For probabilistic predictions, the model systematically overestimated learner performance in both contexts (positive calibration bias), with mean errors of $0.129$ in the simple condition and $0.229$ in the complex condition; both deviations were highly significant (simple: $t=21.84$, $p<.001$; complex: $t=27.20$, $p<.001$).
-A difference-in-difference analysis showed that extended context increased overestimation by approximately $0.10$ (Welch $t=3.50$, $p<.001$).
-Discrimination was weak: point-biserial correlations between predicted probabilities and outcomes were not reliable in the simple condition ($r=.031$, $p=.433$) and were small but significant in the complex condition ($r=.098$, $p=.013$).
-Despite these calibration and discrimination issues, LLM reliability across repeated runs was high, with re-run correlations ranging from $r=.766$ to $.774$.
+For probabilistic predictions, GPT-4.1 systematically overestimated learner performance in both contexts (positive calibration bias), with mean errors of $0.325$ in the simple condition and $0.468$ in the extended context condition; both deviations were highly significant (simple: $t=15.56$, $p<.001$; extended: $t=23.92$, $p<.001$).
+A difference-in-differences analysis showed that extended context increased overestimation by approximately $0.14$ (Welch $t=5.01$, $p<.001$).
+Discrimination was weak: point-biserial correlations between predicted probabilities and outcomes were not reliable in the simple condition ($r=.031$, $p=.433$) and were small but significant in the extended context condition ($r=.098$, $p=.013$).
+Despite these calibration and discrimination issues, LLM reliability across repeated runs was high, with correlations across repeated runs ranging from $r=.766$ to $r=.774$.
+Experiments with WizardLM-2 reproduced this positive calibration bias.

+Binary predictions exhibited the same pattern.
+Paired $t$-tests again indicated overestimation across conditions (simple: $t=2.12$, $p=.034$; extended: $t=7.54$, $p<.001$), with a significant difference-in-differences of $0.141$ (Welch $t=3.75$, $p<.001$).
+Reliability remained strong ($r=.845$--$.877$), but discrimination was limited, with non-significant correlations in the simple ($r=.038$, $p=.342$) and small correlations in the extended context condition ($r=.089$, $p=.026$).